a-r-j/graphein/README.md

 This package provides functionality for producing a number of types of graph-based representations of proteins.
 We provide compatibility with standard formats, as well as graph objects designed for ease of use with popular deep learning libraries.

+## What's New?
+* RNA Graph Construction from Dotbracket notation

 ## Example usage
 ```python
 from graphein.construct_graphs import  ProteinGraph